AFP Visayas Command

-The Visayas Command (abbrv. as VISCOM) is the Armed Forces of the Philippines' unified command in charge of all the visayas islands.
+The Visayas Command (abbrv. as VISCOM) is the Armed Forces of the Philippines' combatant command in charge of all the visayas islands.
 It is responsible for the defense of these areas against external aggression, as well as combating terrorism and insurgency.
 It was formerly known as the Central Command (CENTCOM) before being effectively renamed on 11 August 2021 based on the approved memorandum from the Department of National Defense.

 History

-On May 17, 1942, the 3rd Military Area (3MA), the original unit of the present-day Central Command, was organized and activated as a wartime military unit under the United States Armed Forces in the Far East (USAFFE) to provide an effective defense against the Japanese invaders.
+On May 17, 1942, the 3rd Military Area (3MA), the original unit of the present-day Visayas Command, was organized and activated as a wartime military unit under the United States Armed Forces in the Far East (USAFFE) to provide an effective defense against the Japanese invaders.
 The 3MA provided command and control to all allied forces including Filipino scouts and guerillas in the Visayas and Mindanao region.
 Its headquarters then was at Camp Guadalupe in what is now Barangay Guadalupe.
 After the war, the 3MA was transferred to its present location in Camp Lapu-Lapu in what was then the Lahug District of Cebu City.
 The foundation of the present Barangay Apas and the subsequent evolution of neighboring barangays into highly urbanized areas took their roots from the establishment of Camp Lapu-Lapu.

 From being the 3MA Headquarters, the place metamorphosed into several military headquarters after the Second World War.
 It was the Battalion Combat Team in the 1950s and then later as CEMCOM that covered the Mindanao military operation during the Muslim rebellion in the 1970s.
 Later, the place became home of the 3rd Brigade Separate with former President Fidel V Ramos then as a Philippine Army general, serving as one of its commanders prior to his stint as a PC Chief.

 Subsequently, the area became home to the 3rd Infantry Division (3ID) of the Philippine Army in 1975.
 Further reorganization of the AFP in the late 80s, transferred the 3ID to Jamindan, Capiz, and the subsequent creation of the Regional Unified Command (RUC).
 The RUC later merged with other regional commands to form the Visayas Command (VISCOM).
 VISCOM was organized as an operating unit of the AFP to control Internal Security Operation (ISO) in the Visayas, which then became the forefather of the present-day Central Command (CENTCOM), AFP.

 On August 11, 2021, the name of the Central Command was reverted to its original name as the Visayas Command.